What Questions Should I Ask When Researching Window Companies?

 - Ask about full structural reinforcement for strength and stability

+- What is the U-Value/Factor of a window?
 The U-value/factor is now the industry standard by which an entire window or door unit is rated.
 U-value rates how much heat is lost.
 The lower the number, the more energy efficient the windows are.

 When shopping for windows, don't accept a verbal promise that a company's windows are certified.
-Ask to see a copy or documentation of the certification and make sure each window you are planning on purchasing has a certification label affixed to it.
+Ask to see documentation of the certification and make sure each window you are planning on purchasing has a certification label affixed to it.
 Unfortunately, some companies will test a modified window for a "high performance" label, but unless the window you purchase has the certification label attached to it, it isn't certified and may not be the same window that was represented during the sale.

 - Ask to see certification documentation